RohitChanda04/Tic-Tac-Toe/README.md

 >Framework used: None

->Solely because I wanted to keep this as a fairly straightforwarded application that could run on the terminal while taking the input                  from the user through built-in modules and packages of Python using promots.
+>Solely because I wanted to keep this as a fairly straightforwarded application that could run on the terminal while taking the input                  from the user through built-in modules and packages of Python using prompts.

 Although this could be implemented in a single Python script file, I have implemented the modular apporach so that it could be modified and new funcitonalities could be added to it easily as you could see in the other repository ***"AI-Powered-Tic-Tac-Toe"***.